Ceramic Dictionary

 es: PROCEDIMIENTO

-Processing: A series of actions, changes, or functions bringing about a result making of a product
+Processing: A series of actions, changes, or functions which result in a product being made.

 ca: SUPORT